 For Members Eligible for Retirement (meet Rule of 70 or age 55 and 10 years of service) as of September 30, 2010, a member in service who has 20 or more years of creditable service may elect to retire early with an immediate benefit.
 The early retirement benefit equals the actuarial equivalent of the basic service retirement benefit that otherwise would have commenced upon the attainment of age 55.
-Subsequent to September 30, 2010, the early retirement benefit equals the actuarial equivalent of the basic service retirement benefit payable at the earliest of the retirement eligibility date age 55 and 30 years of continuous creditable service or age 60 and 10 years of continuous creditable service.
+Subsequent to September 30, 2010, the early retirement benefit equals the actuarial equivalent of the basic service retirement benefit service retirement benefit equals the actuarial equivalent of the basic service retirement benefit benefit payable at the earliest of the retirement eligibility date age 55 and 30 years of creditable service.